CDLUC3/ezid/doc/bdb_minter_migration_notes.md

 ```

 #### 3.2 Perform BDB minters data migration
+Run the `migrate-minters-to-mysql` command without the `--dry-run` option.
+Save the BDB datasets in a JSON file if needed.
 ```
-$ python manage.py migrate-minters-to-mysql
+$ python manage.py migrate-minters-to-mysql --output-file bdb_minters_<timestamp>.json
 ```

 #### 3.3 Check data migration results
 The `minter` table in the MySQL `ezid` database should have been populated with the BDB minter datasets.
 * Check the total entries: should match BDB minters count
-* Check the minter.state field for each entry: they should be in JSON format with minter required data fields
+* Check the minter.state field for each entry: they should be in JSON format with minter required data fields, such as:
+  * mask
+  * oatop
+  * total
+  * original_template
+  * c0/top
+  * c0/value
+* If there are issues:
-* Fix issues or move to the **Rollback Steps**
+  * Fix issues and proceed, or
+  * move to the **Rollback Steps**
 * TODO: link the rollback procedure here

 #### 3.4 Disable the Berkeley Minter database